British PM May's Brexit plan: secret strategy or muddle?

 "I simply do not know what the Brits want: they seem to want access to the single market and limits to immigration," a senior diplomat from an EU member said on condition of anonymity.
 "Beyond that, I am unsure.
 It is all unclear.
 Perhaps it is a great cynical strategy to be unclear but I am not convinced."

-One hedge fund manager who supported Brexit praised May's strategy, saying Britain's economic strength and integration into the EU's economy would ensure a favorable deal.
+One hedge fund manager who supported Brexit praised May's strategy, saying Britain's economic strength and integration into the EU's economy would ensure a favourable deal.

 "Just because we are loaded with aces, this should not stop us keeping a poker face," said Savvas Savouri, a partner at Toscafund, which has 2 billion pounds under management.
 "Those 'playing' the game of Brexit against us will quickly fold."